MarioPoneder/smart-contract-security-take-aways/README.md

 15. Below solidity version 0.5.0, it was possible to compile contracts with uninitialized local storage variables which can point to unexpected storage locations.
 16. A low-liquidity trading pair on a DEX, which computes the swap price based on the liquidity pool balances, can be easily manipulated with a flash loan to get cheap tokens.
 17. Keep in mind that `msg.value` is also preserved through `delegatecall`s and calls to non-`external` functions of the same contract.
-    This way, the value might be counted multiple times in a poorly designed contract although the sender payed just once.
+    This way, the value might be counted multiple times in a poorly designed contract although the sender paid just once.
 18. Make sure that initializable implementation contracts which are designed to be called through a proxy contract are also initialized in their own context.
     Otherwise (depending on the implementation) anyone can initialize and therefore take ownership of the contract.
 19. Be careful with `require` and `assert` statements because they might unexpectedly break your contract and therefore lock the deposited funds forever.